Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 There are two mechanized (rail) portages between Crane Lake and Lac la Croix: the Loon Falls Portage (Little Vermillion Lake to Loon River) and the Beatty Portage (Little Loon Lake to Lac la Croix).
-Years ago, Dwight and I paddled to the Beatty Portage because I thought the name was fun and for for something to do.
+Years ago, Dwight and I paddled to the Beatty Portage because I thought the name was fun and for something to do.
 This trip is the first time I’ve seen the railroads in operation, and the first time I've seen the Loon River Portage.